bytescout/pdf-co-api-samples/PDF Merging API/JavaScript/Merge PDF Documents From URLs (Node.js)/README.md

-## How to merge PDF documents from urls (node for PDF merging API in JavaScript and PDF.co Web API

-### See how to merge PDF documents from urls (node to have PDF merging API in JavaScript

-The documentation is designed to help you to implement the features on your side.
-PDF.co Web API was made to help with PDF merging API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to merge PDF documents from urls (node for PDF merging API in JavaScript with PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-Fast application programming interfaces of PDF.co Web API for JavaScript plus the instruction and the code below will help to learn how to merge PDF documents from urls (node.
-Sample code in JavaScript is all you need.
-Copy-paste it to your the code editor, then add a reference to PDF.co Web API and you are ready to try it!
-Further enhancement of the code will make it more vigorous.

-Our website provides free trial version of PDF.co Web API that includes source code samples to help with your JavaScript project.

 ## REQUEST FREE TECH SUPPORT